 The following sites contain but no longer receive waste rock.
-Removal of all waste rock associated with acid rock drainage and/or metal leaching from these sites for final disposal underground or in the TDF is either underway or forthcoming.
-All waste rock in Sites 1350, C, D, and E will eventually be removed and either placed underground or in the TDF for final disposal.
+Removal of waste rock associated with acid rock drainage and/or metal leaching from these sites for final disposal underground or in the TDF is either underway or forthcoming.
+To the extent technically practicable, waste rock in Sites 1350, C, D, and E will eventually be removed and either placed underground or in the TDF for final disposal.

 - 1.1.1.4.1 Site 1350 has a footprint of about 5 acres and is no longer open for disposal of waste rock.
 This site originally stored about 100,000 cubic yards of waste rock.
-Its waste rock is being relocated to Site 23 for temporary storage and final disposal to either the TDF or underground is ongoing. - 1.1.1.4.2 Site C has a footprint of about two acres and is no longer open for disposal of waste rock.
-This site stores about 48,000 cubic yards of waste rock, which will be relocated for final co-disposal in the TDF or permanent disposal underground. - 1.1.1.4.3 Site D has a footprint of about seven acres and is no longer open for disposal of waste rock.
+Waste rock relocation to Site 23 for temporary storage and final disposal to either the TDF or underground is complete. - 1.1.1.4.2 Site C has a footprint of about two acres and is no longer open for disposal of waste rock.
+This site stores about 48,000 cubic yards of waste rock, which will be relocated for final disposal in the TDF or permanent disposal underground. - 1.1.1.4.3 Site D has a footprint of about seven acres and is no longer open for disposal of waste rock.
 This site stores about 300,000 cubic yards of waste rock and reclamation material.
-The waste rock will be relocated for final co-disposal in the TDF or permanent disposal underground. - 1.1.1.4.4 Site E has a footprint of about nine acres and is no longer open for disposal of waste rock.
+The waste rock will be relocated for final disposal in the TDF or permanent disposal underground. - 1.1.1.4.4 Site E has a footprint of about nine acres and is no longer open for disposal of waste rock.
 This site stores about 365,000 cubic yards of waste rock and reclamation material.
-The waste rock is actively being relocated for final co-disposal in the TDF.

-1.1.1.5 Pond 7
+The waste rock is actively being relocated for final disposal in the TDF. - 1.1.2 This permit also contains geochemical monitoring requirements for waste rock, construction rock, and tailings to characterize metal leaching and acid rock drainage potential; geotechnical monitoring to evaluate stability of disposal sites; biological and chemical monitoring at the Fresh Water Monitoring Plan (FWMP) monitoring stations to assess potential impacts on the fresh water aquatic ecosystem, from the operation of the mine, as described in Hecla Greens Creek GPO Appendix I Integrated Monitoring Plan and stipulations on chemical storage and containment. - 1.1.3 The Department may set or modify permit conditions based on monitoring results or changes in facility processes according to permit amendment or modification procedures.